Insurance Sector of Bangladesh – The Ultimate Guide

 Potentialities For Investors:

-As the customer currently gets no risk improvement advice other than conventional and non-focused insurance solution based upon the premium rate set by Central Rating Committee (CRC), a wing of IDRA, the expectations of the customers exclusively revolves round the cost-effective as well as tailor-made products and the prompt settlement of claims.
+As the customer currently gets no risk improvement advice other than conventional and non-focused insurance solution based upon the premium rate set by Central Rating Committee (CRC), a wing of IDRA, the expectations of the customers exclusively revolves around the cost-effective as well as tailor-made products and the prompt settlement of claims.
 There is huge potentiality for social insurances in Bangladesh.

 Customers’ Satisfaction in Insurance